tnc-ca-geo/loratracker/README.md

 # Lora Tracking using AWS

+The goal of this project is to create a geographical enabled dashboard prototype for sensors and assets in ArcGIS online before we hand it off to contractor.

 **iot-aws-app**

 This application implements a webhook in AWS that sends coordinates from LoRaWAN-based trackers to ArcGIS online.
 It replaces in part a workflow implemented in https://github.com/tnc-ca-geo/LoraTesting and is superior because of